 To find the latest information on Research Professional user guides and training webinars, click here.

-RKEO also organise Cafe Scientifique events to run on the first Tuesdayof the month.
+RDS also organise Cafe Scientifique events to run on the first Tuesday of the month.
 Click here to see the latest event to be held.
 Attendance at these will show you how public engagement can shape your research ideas.
-If you are interested in holding an event yourself, then please contact our Public Engagement Officer, Natalie Day, for more details.
+If you are interested in holding an event yourself, then please contact our Public Engagement Officer, Adam Morris, for more details.

 Research and Knowledge Exchange Development Framework